You can chop our products in three pieces when estimating the price

 HOW DO WE DO?

 We pay our team 4 times the market standard in Guatemala.
-While the salaries we pay are far from Western and Scandinavian standards, they are beyond satisfactory in a local context and match the salaries of educated nurses and teachers.
+While the salaries we pay are far from Scandinavian standards, they are beyond satisfactory in a local context and match the salaries of educated nurses and teachers.
 We are proud of this.

 A standard day of work starts at 9 AM and ends around 5 PM.
 We work Monday to Friday and enjoy each other’s company over coffee breaks and lunch during the day.
 Working in Pura Utz can be busy but we are in it together and work as a team.
 We want everyone to go to work with pleasure and do everything we can to create a working environment so happy that the love and joy live on in our products.